usgs/waterdataui/assets/README.md

 Install a 'tunneling' application (LocalTunnel is an example (this is not an endorsement)).

-Start your local Flask and Static Asset server.

 Start the tunneling application; make a tunnel for each server

 ```bash